CodingGagan/markdown_test/apis/governance-apis/spec-cost-prediction-api.md

 # Spec Cost Prediction API

-{% swagger method="post" path="/model/prediction/speccost" baseUrl="http://<your-kubecost-address>" summary="Predict API" %}
+{% swagger method="post" path="/model/prediction/speccost" baseUrl="http://<your-nOps-address>" summary="Predict API" %}
 {% swagger-description %}
 The Predict API takes Kubernetes API objects ("workloads") as input and produces a cost impact prediction for them, including a diff if a matching existing workload can be found in the cluster.
 {% endswagger-description %}

 {% swagger-parameter in="query" name="clusterID" type="string" required="true" %}
-The Kubecost cluster ID of the cluster in which the workloads will be deployed.
-Currently, this must be the same as the cluster ID of the Kubecost installation which is serving the `/speccost` endpoint.
+The nOps cluster ID of the cluster in which the workloads will be deployed.
+Currently, this must be the same as the cluster ID of the nOps installation which is serving the `/speccost` endpoint.
 Support for multi-cluster is planned.
 {% endswagger-parameter %}

 {% swagger-parameter in="query" required="true" name="defaultNamespace" type="string" %}